AkariAsai/self-rag/README.md

 ```

 ### Long-form (ASQA, FactScore)
-For long-form QA, you can either run evaluation with retrieval model or run it with pre-given passages.
+For long-form QA, you can either run evaluations with a retrieval model or run it with pre-given passages.
-Currently we are working on reducing run-time memory requirements (DPR / Contriever) with the whole English Wikipedia requires 100 GB RAM) and speeding up for long-form generations, and released the inference code using small set of initial retrieved documents first (~20).
+Currently, we are working on reducing run-time memory requirements (DPR / Contriever with the whole English Wikipedia Embeddings requires 100 GB RAM) speeding up for long-form generations, and releasing the inference code using a small set of initial retrieved documents first (~20).

-*Note: Our current implementation is specifically designed for evaluation on target task datasets.
-We are planning to update our code base to make interface more simple and easier to use.
+*Note: Our current implementation is specifically designed for evaluations of target task datasets.
+We are planning to update our code base to make the interface more simple and easier to use.
 We will announce it when we release another version.*

 #### Run inference using pre-retrieved passages